New self-serve pricingLearn more

 As a pro-passwordless platform from our inception, we’ve been impressed by the work FIDO has done to increase passwordless adoption.
 We’re particularly excited about everything they’ve done to make passkeys a reality, as it’s one of the new passwordless technologies we’re most excited about.

 At the same time, we’re also excited to join FIDO because we think we bring a decidedly different approach to the alliance.
 Lots of FIDO members are passwordless only, and we consider ourselves an identity and access management platform that’s building the bridge to passwordless adoption.
+But we strongly believe that the bridge to passwordless is paved with, you guessed it – passwords.

 Internet-based companies won’t pursue passwordless at the expense of customer comfort or experience – we shouldn’t ask them to take that kind of risk or leap.
 Instead, they need partners and bridge-builders to help them transition smoothly and profitably to a more future-forward user flow.

+At Stytch, we’re trying to model that kind of partnership in a way that other FIDO members can follow, in a way that will make passwordless authentication feel more palatable and attainable, even for the most password-entrenched among us.
 We think we have a unique position to embrace the passwordless world through our pragmatic approach to meeting companies where they are and think joining the FIDO alliance will help us improve our ability to move companies into a passwordless future.